 Make lines starting from one side spaced 1/8 inch, and ending 1/2 inch from the top.
 Cut out these lines carefully with scissors; you have a leather fringe in your hand.

 Attach the ends of the smaller rectangle together to make the loop.
 Use binder clips to keep them together till the glue dries off.

 Here is another easy one.
 2 strips of leather folded and inserted through a ring.

 Use wooden bead on top of the tassel for a rustic charm.

 Beaded tassels – supplies

-Assorted beads ( seed beads, bugle beads crystal beds)
+- Assorted beads (Seed beads, bugle beads, or crystal beads)

-Fold this strings by half .
-Insert a piece of thread into the fold and tie the whole thing together.
+Fold these strings in half.
+Insert a thread into the fold and tie the whole thing together.

 Fix knots in silk thread with clear nail polish (use two coats) when dry, trim.